kokoko3k/koko-aio-slang/docs-ng.md

             of 2 or 3 to make room for phosphors and see them visually grow in width.
             Likewise, you can use core/game(**) sized masks and divide them by a factor if they appears too big.
-        Inter-cell extra steepness (handhelds)
+        Inter-cell extra steepness (for integer scaling)
             When you set maximum width/height to anything > 0.5, the phosphor light will bleed over the adiacent (left/right up/down) one so that they will start to blend togheter.
             This option will avoid the bleeding.
             You may want them to merge or not, depending on your preference to see a visible "grid"/lines.
-            This function is useful when you want to emulate handhelds screens, where cells are well separated.
+            This function is useful when you want to emulate handhelds screens using integer scaling, where cells are well separated.
         Black level of the unexcided phosphor grid Draw the vertical grid that hosts phosphors.